ldumont/kibana/README.md

 Currently we support facets of "terms", "histograms" and "stats" The project was checked against elasticsearch 2.1.1

+Since Kibana3 is deprecated, any contribution to this fork can simply be done using a pull request

 # Kibana

 __NOTE__: You have reached the Kibana 3 repository.